Hagtronics/S-Parameter-to-TDR-Viewer/README.md

 ![analysis](images/overview.jpg)

-See the 'Users Guide' for a full walk through of the program.
+See the 'User Guide' for a full walk through of the program.

 # Instaling the program,
 1) Get the code from the src directory.